 • Injury prevention.
 Dog beds ensure that your pup won't be jumping everywhere, potentially opening himself/herself up for different injuries.

 • Security.
-Dogs love to have their own place and feel safe, secure.
+Dogs love to have their own place and feel safe and secure.

 • Cushioning.
 Dog beds provide support for your pet's joints and bones.